 - Access quality data for their research work

 - Interact with seasoned experts in the field of development

 - Contribute to the World Bank Group’s mission

-Number of Scholarships: Up to 20 fellowships are available.
+Number of Awards: Up to 20 fellowships are available.

 Sub-Saharan nationals who are recent PhD graduates or current doctoral students within a year of completing or graduating from a PhD program in the following fields: economics, applied statistics and econometrics, impact evaluation, education, health, energy, agriculture, infrastructure, demography, forced displacement, and all relevant development fields.